nsweeting/rockethook/README.md

 ![alt tag](https://github.com/nsweeting/rockethook/blob/master/rockethook-logo.png?raw=true)

 Rockethook is a microservice dedicated to delivering webhooks.
 Backed by the Crystal Language and Redis, Rockethook can achieve unmatched speeds with little effort.
-Rockethook compiles to a small executable that is easy to setup and deploy.
+And it all compiles to a small executable that is easy to setup and deploy.

 Rough benchmarks on Ubuntu 16.04: